mikependon/RepoDB.NET/pages/getstarted/mysql.md

 }
 ```

-By default, it uses the primary or identity column as the qualifier, but you can also use the other fields like below.
+By default, the primary or identity column is used as a qualifier, but you can also use the other columns like below.

 ```csharp
 using (var connection = new MySqlConnection(ConnectionString))